Q. Who is qualified to receive financial assistance?

 • Grant maximum – $2000 Employee or dependent medical only, or;

 $750.00 per individual / $1500.00 per household

 • Annual Limitation – $2500.00 per individual / $3000.00 per household

 • 5-year Limitation – $4000.00 per individual / $4500.00 per household

 “Annual” as stated above is defined as 12 sequential months, or a rolling 12-month period

 Survivor grant limitations are as follows:

-Employees can complete an on-line payroll deduction form or complete and print the form below for faxing or mailing.
+Employees can complete an on-line payroll deduction form or print and complete the .pdf below for faxing or mailing.